robb0wen/synthwave-vscode/README.md

 ```
 "synthwave84.brightness": "AD"
 ```
-The value should be a _hexadecimal value_ from 00 - FF, where 00 is fully transparent.
-The default brightness is 75.
+The value should be a _float value_ from 0 to 1, where 00 is fully transparent.
+The default brightness is 0.45.
 To avoid eye strain, avoid using higher brightness values for extended periods of time.

 ## Updates
 Every time you update VS code, you will need to repeat this step to re-enable the glow.